 B. With khanda/adi shakti shield on scabbard.

-2nd image (under main image in center - click to make larger) has personalization etched onto the blade - add $245 - find out more about the possibilities and order/design that here at item F and then choose personalized blade etching from the 2nd drop down menu.
+2nd image (under and left of main image - click to make larger) has personalization etched onto the blade - add $245 - find out more about the possibilities and order/design that here at item F and then choose personalized blade etching from the 2nd drop down menu.

 Stainless Steel's energies are highly projective.
 If you are looking to protect yourself from aggressive advances or any forms of extreme negativity, stainless steel is a good option.
 Having, wearing or keeping Steel close at hand, also offers one strength, courage, grit and determination.
 Stainless steel is also maintenance free and never changes color or tarnishes.